BEN10KOFFI/Thesis_Project/readme.md

 This repository contains the implementations for the paper ["Generative Feature Training of Thin 2-Layer Networks"](https://arxiv.org/abs/2411.xxxxx).
 The code is written in PyTorch (version 2.4).

-Do not hesitate to contact us, if you have any questions.
+Do not hesitate to contact us (contact details can be found [here](https://johertrich.github.io) and [here](https://www.tu-chemnitz.de/mathematik/invimg/index.en.php)), if you have any questions.

 ## Usage